guygreenleaf/DiskSimulator/README.txt

 I have zipped up the entirety of the DiskSim folder.
 Once this is unzipped, we can go into the the DiskSim directory and compile different queues independently from each other.

-As mentioned in lectures and labs, this phase of the project only writes output to STDOUT, no additional files are generated.

 An example of compiling and running each queue: